What is a CNAME?

-This means that you can mask a set of pages from a website’s domain to make it appear as though they are located elsewhere.
+This means that you can mask the domain for a set of webpages and make them appear as though they are located elsewhere.

 CNAMEs are important when using Vidyard for two major reasons: domain & brand consistency and marketing automation.

 When you first set up a Vidyard account, you will notice that your sharing page and video hubs are hosted on the

 vidyard.com domain.
 When you provide someone with a link to either of these options, the addresses will not appear to be relevant to your organization.

 Adding a CNAME record allows you to use your own domain on these pages.
 Visitors may then seamlessly transition between your website and both sets of pages without recognizing that the content exists on two separate domains.

 Hosting a video hub or sharing page on your own domain is a major benefit if you are tracking video view data with a marketing automation platform (MAP).

 - If someone visits your site and fills out a form on your page, that identification will be associated with a MAP cookie, but only for activity on your domain.

 - If the same person visits your sharing page hosted on vidyard.com, your MAP will not recognize the activity performed on your domain with the video view that occurred on your Vidyard hub or sharing page.